tkareine/jekyll-minibundle/README.md

 ### Development mode

-The plugin has one more trick in its sleeves.
 If you set `$JEKYLL_MINIBUNDLE_MODE` environment variable to `development`, then the plugin will copy asset files as is to Jekyll's output directory and omit fingerprinting.
 The `destination_path` setting in `minibundle` block sets the destination directory for bundled files.
 This is useful in development workflow, where you need the filenames and line numbers of the original asset sources.

 ``` bash
 $ JEKYLL_MINIBUNDLE_MODE=development jekyll serve --watch